© All Rights Reserved Sam I Am

 © All Rights Reserved milihnama

 Indonesia is home for huge areas of tropical pristine rainforests and although much of it has been destroyed for logging or local life, there are still more parks to be protected from these activities.
-The best examples are found on the islands of Sumatra, Borneo (Kalimantan is the Indonesian part) and on the island of Papua, of which West Papua is the Indonesian western half.
+The best examples are found on the islands of Sumatra, Borneo (Kalimantan is the Indonesian part) and on the island of New Guinea, of which West Papua is the Indonesian western half.
 These rainforest boast a very rich biodiversity with sometimes new species being discovered, both regarding flora and fauna.
 The most famous inhabitant of these forest probably is the Orang-utan, the only great ape to be found in Asia (the others being the Gorilla, Chimpanzee and Bonobo in Africa).
 A trip into the rainforest of Kalimantan is one of the most adventurous travels in Indonesia and not only includes natural sights but also a chance to meet some indigenous tribes, living here for centuries.

 Indonesia has a tropical climate, and divided into wet and dry season.
 The temperature varies little throughout the year.
 The average temperature in Jakarta is 26 °C-30 °C with some days getting a bit warmer but temperatures rarely drop below 22 °C. There are however differences in Indonesia between islands and even parts of islands and as Indonesia is pretty mountainous, it can get much cooler once you are ascending.
 Generally, the western monsoon brings rains from December to March and the drier eastern monsoon brings relatively dry weather from June to September.
 Still, heavy rainshowers can occur on every day, but usually don't last longer than an hour in the late afternoon.
 Some places on Sumatra have extremly wet weather from October to December with 500 mm of rain on average during these months and become drier from January onwards.
 But during January it can get extremely wet on other islands more east, with Sumbawa hitting a massive 900 mm in this mont!
 Kalimantan has high rainfall during most months and doesn't have a drier season.